tim-group/puppetupdate/README.md

 ## remove_branches

-A comma seperated list of branches to never checkout, and remove if found checked out.
+A comma separated list of branches to never checkout, and remove if found checked out.

 Value behaves in the same manor as ignore_branches

 ## run_after_checkout

-If set, after checking out / updating a branch then puppetupate will chdir into the top level /etc/puppet/environments/xxx directory your branch has just been checked out into, and run the command configured here.
+If set, after checking out / updating a branch then puppetupdate will chdir into the top level /etc/puppet/environments/xxx directory your branch has just been checked out into, and run the command configured here.